filakhtov/gentoo-use-docs/net-misc/openssh.md

 This flag should only ever be changed system-wide, e.g. by using SELinux-enabled Portage profile.

-### skey
-Pass the `--with-skey` option to the configure script.
-Provide an ability to authenticate using S/Key - a one time password system in addition to other methods e.g. a pubkey or a password.

-The flag can safely be disabled.

 ### ssl
 Modify configure scripts to provide an actual `libcrypto` library location obtained from pkg-config.
 Pass the `--with-openssl`, the `--with-md5-passwords` and the `--with-ssl-engine` options to the configure script.